sdsc-hpc-training/webinars/202004_comet_101/running_jobs_on_comet.md

 Use scripts to load your module environment.
 This will guarantee that the current working environment is what you want, and that you are not inheriting unwanted modules/applications.
 In order for the commands run inside a script (child shell) to change the parent shell, you must use the <b>`source`</b> command:

-A script for loading in a GPU/CUDA evironment is shown below.
+A script for loading in a GPU/CUDA environment is shown below.
 The first thing it does is to purge out all modules, and then it loads in the GNU and GPU tools needed:
 ```
 comet-ln3:~] cat loadgpuenv.sh
 #!/bin/bash
 source /etc/profile.d/modules.sh
 module purge
-module load gnutools
 module load cuda
 ```